UMM-CSci-3601-F17/sage-team-cheezit/README.md

 [![Build Status](https://travis-ci.org/UMM-CSci-3601/3601-lab3_angular-spark.svg?branch=master)](https://travis-ci.org/UMM-CSci-3601/3601-lab3_angular-spark)

-During this lab, you will expand on the ToDo API you created in the previous lab by building a basic client-side application using AngularJS (Angular 2, specifically) which will enable you to better handle user input, display data returned from the server, and all manner of other insane things.
+During this lab, you will expand on the ToDo API you created in the previous lab by building a basic client-side application using Angular 4 which will enable you to better handle user input, display data returned from the server, and all manner of other insane things.

 Some significant changes to the structure of the project come about in this lab, so be on the lookout for those.
 As always, you'll be expected to make good